 Charles S. Morris Observatory

-A long-standing tradition at Manchester University is the ringing of the chime each morning and evening while school is in session.
-The 10-bell chime, a gift of friends and alumni of the University, is located in the tower of the Administration Building.
+A long-standing tradition at Manchester College is the ringing of the chime each morning and evening while school is in session.
+The 10-bell chime, a gift of friends and alumni of the College, is located in the tower of the Administration Building.

-The Union houses student dining, the Campus Store, The Oaks snack bar, an art gallery, the Success Center, and the offices of career services and conference services.
+The newly renovated College Union houses student dining, the Campus Store, The Oaks snack bar, an art gallery, the Success Center, and the offices of career services and conference services.
 The facility also includes meeting and conference rooms available to faculty, students and guests.

 This auditorium was named for Dr. Andrew W. Cordier, a 1922 graduate of Manchester and former distinguished professor.
 Dr. Cordier also was a scholar, diplomat, conciliator, negotiator and administrator.
 Cordier Auditorium was completed in spring 1978.
 This spacious building seats 1,300 people continental style.
 A three-manual, 45-rank pipe organ was installed in 1981, funded in part by a generous gift from William H. and Miriam Waybright ’39 Cable.
 Dressing rooms, stage preparation, storage areas and fly loft are provided in this facility.
 A large dividable meeting room is available on the lower level.

 Koinonia Environmental and Retreat Center